"Superstar" Billy Graham: Fifth return to WWE (2015–2023)

-Personal life
+Personal life and death

 Family

 Graham was first married to Shirley Potts.
 He had two children from his marriage to Madelyn Miluso: his daughter Capella was born June 8, 1972 and was named after a star Graham read about in the Atlas of the Universe.
 His son Joey was born March 18, 1975.
 Joey was born with double pneumonia and an enlarged heart, which was later surgically corrected.
 Joey's godfather was wrestler Dusty Rhodes.
 As stated in his autobiography Tangled Ropes, Graham and his third wife Valerie Belkas, whom he married in 1978, were never able to have children.

 Health issues

 After contracting hepatitis C, Graham received a liver transplant in 2002 from a 26-year-old female donor, who had died in a car crash.
 He had cirrhosis at the time of his transplant.
 Graham was again hospitalized on May 24, 2006, due to a bowel obstruction from an earlier surgery.

 In July 2010, Graham was hospitalized due to liver problems.
 Afterward, he announced that he probably only had one year left to live without another liver transplant.
 He reserved a burial spot at the Green Acres cemetery in Scottsdale, Arizona, next to Eddie Guerrero.
 On March 31, 2011, The Phoenix New Times reported that Graham's doctor, Hector Rodriguez-Luna, acknowledged that Graham's advanced fibrosis may have been early cirrhosis and that he could live for two more years if he took Interferon—a drug to help slow his hepatitis C—and stayed in shape.
 By 2012, Graham was diagnosed with third-stage liver disease and cirrhosis.

 On January 17, 2013, Graham was hospitalized with double pneumonia and possible heart failure.
 He was re-hospitalized for a liver complication in October 2014.

 On August 2, 2016, Graham was hospitalized while undergoing a medical procedure due to internal bleeding; he underwent surgery the next day to identify the cause of the issues.

 In June 2022, it was announced that he needed to have his toes amputated due to an infection.